Stolen rail cable replaced on Aberdeen to Inverness line near Huntly

 But David Simpson of Network Rail said: "Our team was determined to replace the cable as quickly as possible to minimise the disruption to the travelling public.

-"We will continue to assist the British Transport Police's enquiry and will push for the stiffest penalty possible should those responsible be identified."'Risking their lives'
+"We will continue to assist the British Transport Police's enquiry and will push for the stiffest penalty possible should those responsible be identified."

 A BTP spokesman said: "There is a common assumption that cable theft is a victimless crime, with the only effects being felt by the railway industry.
 This is not the case.